Application and Rules

 The application and all the information about our community garden is located at the website: grosohadley.wordpress.com

-Apply for a 2021 garden plot and pay plot fee through the Town of South Hadley website Recreation Department page : https://www.southhadley.org/291/Recreation-Department
+Apply for a 2026 garden plot and pay plot fee through the Town of South Hadley Recreation Department page website: www.southhadleyrecreation.org

 Detailed instructions to navigate the application process are posted on the Recreation Department page.